A young widowed father opening up about living with loss

 Those who have been there, however, will be painfully aware of the fact that pulling your metaphorical socks up doesn’t make any difference to how you really feel inside.
 And I think that’s because grief is something that can’t be entirely controlled – managed, maybe, but not controlled.
 Telling someone who’s stricken with grief that they ought to pull themself together and stop dwelling on their loss doesn’t tend to have much of an effect at all.
 It’s is a bit like suggesting that someone should try harder to stop bleeding when they’ve just been stabbed.
 Like grief, the blood flow is just a natural physical response to the injury and telling the victim to buck their ideas up isn’t going do much to help close the wound.
 And, let’s be clear, grief is a natural response to loss; grief is not a lifestyle decision we choose.
 Of course we can make choices about how we ‘wear’ our grief – we can put a brave face on for others, we can dress in black if we so desire, we can act positive, we can slip into a deep state of mourning, or we can bury our pain deep inside – but ultimately grief is something that will eventually (if not constantly) be felt and endured.

 One thing I’ve always found particularly hard to swallow is the idea of ‘living life for today’, as if single days as units of time aren’t painful unless they are grouped together into a week, a month or a year.
 It has actually crossed my mind that living solely for today might make my life little more than a rather sad existence.
-And that’s because today and many other todays that have come before it have been too upsetting for me to feel comfortable about living exclusively in them with little thought of the future.
+And that’s because today and many other todays that have come before it have been too upsetting for me to feel comfortable about living exclusively in them with little thought for the future.

 I have, however, been learning about mindfulness, which can loosely be defined as techniques that help clear your head of information overload to allow you to focus on the present.
 I decided I wanted to study and practice this for just one reason – to try to truly enjoy the time I spend with my son.
 Recently I’ve been getting tired very quickly and easily, and I’ve suffered from mood swings and impatience with people when in company.
 I often torture myself with thoughts about how my wife might have cared for our son alone if I had been the one who was killed instead.
 Knowing her as well as I did, it’s hard not to imagine that she would have done more to build a happy, fun and stimulating life for Jackson than I have been able.
 And I’ve frequently found myself feeling guilty and increasingly low about the fact that I could be present in our little boy’s company but all too often not completely there.